syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Acquiring-current-page-being-displayed.md

 documentation: ug
 ---

-# Acquire current page being displayed in WPF Pdf Viewer
+# Acquire Current Page Being Displayed in WPF Pdf Viewer

 PDF Viewer supports acquiring the index of the page being displayed in the PDF Viewer at any moment using the [CurrentPageIndex](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_CurrentPageIndex) property.
 The following code example illustrates the same.